getzola/zola/docs/content/documentation/deployment/vercel.md

 +++
 title = "Vercel"
-weight = 20
+weight = 50
 +++

-Vercel (previously zeit) is same as Netlify which makes deployment of site easy.
+Vercel (previously zeit) is similar to Netlify, making deployment of sites easy.
 The sites are hosted by Vercel and automatically deployed whenever we push a commit to our selected production branch (e.g, master).

-If you don't have an account with Vercel, you can sign up [here](https://vercel.com/signup)
+If you don't have an account with Vercel, you can sign up [here](https://vercel.com/signup).

 ## Automatic deploys

 Once you sign up you can import your site from a Git provider (Github, GitLab or Bitbucket).
-After import you can select settings for your project.
+After the import, you can set the settings for your project.

 - Choose Framework Preset as **Other**
 - Build command as `zola build` and make sure toggle on Override switch.
-  - By default Vercel chooses output directory as `public`, if you have different out directory then specify output directory.
+- By default Vercel chooses output directory as `public`, if you use a different directory then specify output directory.
-  - To add own domain, go to domain setting in left and add your domain.
+- To add your own domain, go to domain setting in left and add it there.

-All we have to is include a `vercel.json` in our projects root directory by specifying `ZOLA_VERSION` we want to use to deploy the site.
+All we have to is include a `vercel.json` in our project's root directory by specifying the `ZOLA_VERSION` we want to use to deploy the site.

 ```
   {